Lisle Junior High School

 Drivers are reminded that Illinois State Law requires that you must stop before meeting or overtaking a school bus loading or unloading passengers.
 You must remain stopped until the stop signal arm is no longer extended and the flashing lights are turned off.
-This law applies to when our school busses have their stop arms out in the morning when students are dropped off and after school when the busses are loading.
-Penalties include a fine of $150 and a three month driver’s license suspension.
+This law applies to when our school buses have their stop arms out in the morning when students are dropped off and after school when the buses are loading.
+Penalties include a fine of $150 and a three month drivers license suspension.

 Information for the Cafeteria Computerized Payment System for School Meals

 We are pleased to announce the school district is utilizing a Cafeteria Computerized Payment System for School Meals.
 We encourage all families to register on www.mySchoolBucks.com where you can sign up for automatic alerts and view your student's lunch account.
 There is no cost for viewing your student lunch account.